ymanshur/backer/README.md

-# backer
+# Backer

-The crowdfunding-based website, so any startup can get funding using a collaborative mechanism on the platform.
+The crowdfunding-based website is for any startup that wants to raise funds through the platform's collaborative mechanism.

-This project is the result of my participation in the BWA [course](https://class.buildwithangga.com/welcome_course/full-stack-golang-vue-nuxtjs-website-crowdfunding).